 \subsection{Affirmative action at UERJ}

-Historically, white students from private high schools were overrepresented at state and federal universities, while Black and public high school students were underrepresented.
-This was mainly due to the fact that advantaged students typically earned higher scores on the schools' entrance exams.\footnote{\enskip Other factors contributed to the underrepresentation of Black and public school students, e.g., exam access and information about the admission process \citep{hoxby2013,machado2021centralized}.} The lack of diversity was a source of contention because these elite universities are publicly-funded and free to attend.
+Historically, Black, low-income, and public high school students were underrepresented at state and federal universities, partly because they typically earned lower scores on the schools' entrance exams.\footnote{\enskip Other factors likely contributed to limited diversity at selective colleges, such as access to information about the admission process \citep{hoxby2013,machado2021centralized}.} The lack of diversity was contentious because these universities are publicly-funded and tuition-free.

 UERJ was one of the first Brazilian universities to address this disparity through affirmative action.
 In 2003, the state government of Rio de Janeiro passed a law that required UERJ to reserve seats for students from underrepresented groups.
-Only two other top public universities had affirmative action at the time, and both were located in other states \citep{junior2014}.
-Other universities adopted race- and/or income-based quotas in subsequent years \citep{ferman2005,vieira2019}, and a 2012 national law mandated affirmative action at all federal universities.
-But UERJ was the only elite university in Rio de Janeiro with affirmative action for much of the 2000s.
+Only two other public universities had affirmative action at the time, and both were located in other states \citep{junior2014}.
+Other universities adopted race- and/or income-based quotas in subsequent years \citep{ferman2005,vieira2019}, and a 2012 national law mandated quotas at all federal universities.
+But UERJ was the only university in Rio de Janeiro with affirmative action for much of the 2000s.